himotoyoshi/carray/guides/users/05_masks.md

 ## Asking about the mask

+These methods report on the mask rather than on the values: whether an array carries one at all, how many elements it marks, and which ones.

 ```ruby
 a.has_mask?          #  => true    does this array carry a mask at all?
 a.count_masked       #  => 2       how many elements are missing